kkortes/svelte-game-client/README.md

 ## My personal repo

 This repo is a work in progress and is currently my personal thing.
 Feel free to fork or ask questions about it, but expect things to change drastically.
-I have no current plans of making a "official release" ever :P

 ## Information